patonov/OtherApps/README.md

-Console.WriteLine("OtherApps");
-Console.WriteLine("This is a repository for other apps I am developing out of training programmes and contents");
+Console.WriteLine("OtherApps is a repository for other apps I am developing out of training programmes and contents");